Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 condition is met if the RCS is present and is at least the size of an L2 Word*;
 this condition met: RCS is 4 bytes.

-### Delay after each message to respect local regulation
+### Delay after each LoRaWAN frame to respect local regulation

-This profile does not define a delay to be added after each SCHC message, local regulation compliance is expected to be enforced by LoRaWAN stack.
+This profile does not define a delay to be added after each LoRaWAN frame, local regulation compliance is expected to be enforced by LoRaWAN stack.

 # Security considerations